Māori Australians: 19th century

 There was no known prehistoric contact between Australian Aboriginal people and New Zealand Māori, although the Polynesian ancestors of Māori were accomplished navigators, who did establish short-lived settlements on Norfolk Island.
-The first Māori known to have visited Australia travelled to Sydney (then known as Port Jackson, or Poihākena in te reo Māori) in 1793.
+The first Māori known to have visited Australia travelled to Sydney (then known as Port Jackson, or Poihākena in Māori) in 1793.
 Ngahuruhuru and Tuki Tahua from the Bay of Islands were taken against their will by Governor Philip Gidley King to Norfolk Island, in an attempt to teach flax-weaving to the convicts there, and then to Port Jackson.
 They remained as guests of Governor King before returning to the Bay of Islands.

 Māori chiefs continued to trade with Europeans in Australia, bringing back rare goods to New Zealand.
 An 1823 image of Sydney depicts the presence of Māori.
 There were at least 700 Māori visitors to Sydney prior to 1840, with some of the more notable being the chiefs Te Pahi, Ruatara, Hongi Hika, Taonui, Patuone, Rewa and Te Wharerahi.
 These visiting Māori participated in commercial trade and were employed on the many vessels visiting or based in Sydney, particularly whaling vessels.
 Many Māori lived in the Rocks area around the Whaler's Arms tavern, reflected in the streetname "Maori Lane".